iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 The following steps can be used to read the latest DID document associated with a DID.
 1. Extract the `iota-tag` from the DID, see [DID Format](#did-format).
-2. Query the Alias Output using a node running [inx indexer](https://github.com/iotaledger/inx-indexer).
-Normal nodes usually include this indexer by default.
+2. Query the Alias Output corresponding to the alias id, using a node running the [inx indexer](https://github.com/iotaledger/inx-indexer).
+Nodes usually include this indexer by default.
-3. Retrieve the value of `State Metadata` from the returned output.
+3. Retrieve the value of the `State Metadata` field from the returned output.
 4. Check if its content matches the [Anatomy of the State Metadata](#anatomy-of-the-state-metadata).
+Return an error otherwise.
-5. Retrieve the value of `document` from the payload.
+5. Decode the DID document from the state metadata.
-6. Replace the placeholder `did:0:0` with the actual DID.
+6. Replace the placeholder `did:0:0` with the actual DID which can be derived from the alias id of the output.

 ### Update

 Updating a DID Document can be achieved by a state transition of the Alias Output.
-A state controller can update the `State Metadata` in the Alias Output which reflects in updating the DID Document.
+A state controller can update the `State Metadata` in the Alias Output which reflects an update to the DID Document.

 1. Create the content of the updated DID Document.
 2. Use placeholder `did:0:0` instead of the actual DID in the document.
 3. Create the payload and the headers as described in the [Anatomy of the State Metadata](#anatomy-of-the-state-metadata).
 4. Create a new Alias Output with the same `Alias ID` as the current output.
 5. Increment the `State Index`.
-6. Set the state controller and the governor.
+6. Leave the unlock conditions unchanged.
 7. Publish a new transaction with the current Alias Output as input and the newly created one as output.
+If the Alias Output to be updated is state-controlled by other Alias or NFT Outputs, those outputs will have to be unlocked in the same transaction.

 Note, if the updated document requires more coins to cover the storage deposit, another input will be required to cover that.

 ### Delete

 #### Deactivate
 Temporarily deactivating a DID can be done by deleting the content of the `State Meadata` in the Alias Output.
-This will render the DID unresolvable.
-1. Create and new Alias Output with the same `Alias ID` as the current output with empty `State Metadata`.
+1. Set the Alias Output's `State Metadata` field to an empty byte array.
 2. Increment the `State Index`.
 3. Set the state controller and the governor.
 4. Publish a new transaction with the current Alias Output as input and the newly created one as output.